gvonsem/SampleProduction/README.md

 # SampleProduction
 Scripts for private MC production with crab3.
-Based on repository of Clemens Lange (https://github.com/clelange/QStarProduction).
+Based on [repository](https://github.com/clelange/QStarProduction) of Clemens Lange.

 ## setup